arianvp/nixos-village/README.md

 ## Future work

+* Our official AMI sucks balls
 * The AMI on https//nixos.org doesn't get updated after initial release This means you don't get kernel updates without rebooting.
 Rebooting is problematic in an ASG.
+* no auto-login on console so hard to debug issues
+* Even our `nix-store --realise` uses too much RAM for `t3.nano` and locks up the machine
 * For now; build your own base images.
 But we should fix this upstream!!
 * AMI is legacy boot and not UEFI.
 We should fix this upstream!!
 * See if we can get `coldnsap` working for faster image uploads